mjethani/hugo-dario/README.md

 theme = "dario"

 [params]
-  author = "Your Name" # the author of the site description = "A description of your site" # a description of your site that will be used in the meta tags
+  description = "A description of your site" # a description of your site that will be used in the meta tags

+  [params.author]
+    name = "Your Name" # the author of the site email = "you@example.com" # the site author's email address x = "@YourXHandle" # the site author's X handle
 ```

 To add intro text to your home page, create a file at `content/_index.md` with contents similar to the following: